janani225/LU-Decomposition/README.md

 (ii) To find the LU Decomposition of a matrix

 Program to solve a matrix using LU decomposition.
-Developed by: harini.m.d
+Developed by: V.S.JANANI
-RegisterNumber: 22001980
+RegisterNumber: 22003192

 # To print X matrix (solution to the equations)
 import numpy as np